neshatul/RAGactivityPred/README.md

 RAGactivityPred/R_code/Plot_Heatmap.R - Clustering experimental and predicted data for better visualization.
 RAGactivityPred/R_code/Plot_Heatmap.R - Further interpretation of generated data.

-Data generated using these scripts can be found in data and figures directoiry
+Data and figures generated using these scripts can be found in data and figures directory

 # Contribution